commandops/commandops.github.io/posts/survivors-script.md

 ### Additional Notes

 The script should only create survivors if an AC is airborne, or a ship is at sea/underway.
-That is done by checking the unit.condition, but there could be other conditions that could have survivors, I just don't have any way to know what they are.
-Some that I have seen are Docked (ships), Refueling, Manoeuvering to refuel, On final approach and Parked.
-There may be something like 'Changing Course' that is normal while Airborne/Underway.
+That is done for ships by checking if the unit.condition is docked - which would be a ship in port, or for AC it is done by checking the world elevation and comparing that to the units altitude - if the difference is less than 5 then there are no survivors - most likely it is parked on the ground.

 UAVs should not trigger survivors, but that depends on them being subtype 8201 or 8202.
 There may be other subtypes for UAVs.